 Henry Street Settlement opens doors of opportunity for Lower East Side residents and other New Yorkers through social services, arts, and health care programs.

 After-school programming offered through Henry Street’s Education Services Division serves participants in a network of Lower East Side schools (P.S.
 134, P.S.
-20, United Neighborhood Middle School, Manhattan Charter School, and Manhattan Charter 2).
+20, P.S.
+110, United Neighborhood Middle School, Manhattan Charter School, and Manhattan Charter 2).
 It also serves participants at two community centers: a Cornerstone program located at 80 Avenue D, and Boys and Girls Republic, located at 888 East Sixth Street.

 While each location houses a site-specific program design, they operate holistically as part of the Henry Street Settlement after-school campus, focused on encouraging positive social interactions, healthy attitudes and decision-making skills, tolerance, appreciation of differences and increased community involvement.
 All sites operate on a three-cycle calendar with themes for each cycle integrated through all activities:

 - Cycle 1: Citizen Explorers (October 1st – December 21st)

 - Cycle 2: Innovative Scholars ( January 1st – March 29th)